wizardamigos/comm-comm/README.md

 <h2>1.</h2>

-Wizard Amigos comm comm are a nice way to connect with other WizardAmigos.
+Wizard Amigos community calls are a nice way to stay connected with other WizardAmigos.
 It is also a place where users and companies can share their experiences and ideas.
 Loosely structured community communication repo.:

 **We welcome everyone interested in [WizardAmigos](https://wizardamigos.com/) :hugs:**